bvinoth186/notes/cheat.md

     - So add random prefix to key names, to prevent multiple objects stored in the same partition
     -
 - https://aws.amazon.com/s3/faqs/

 # Storage Gateway
 - To back up the data
+- availiable for download as image
+- You can install on a host on your datacenter
+- supports either VMware ESXi or Microsoft Hyper-V
+- once installed, associate with aws service through activation process
 - Replicates data from your own data center (on premise) to AWS.
 You install it as a host on your data center.
-- 3 types
+- 4 types
+  - File Gateway (NFS)
+    - Stores flat files directly in S3
+	- Word, pdf, image, video
+  - Volumes Gateway (iSCSI)
+	- block based
+	- disk volumes
+	- OS, sql server stored in virtual hard disk
+	- Stores into S3 in the form of EBS snapshots
+	- its blockbased. so cant store into S3 directly
+	- snapshots are incremental
-  - Gateway Stored Volumes - To keep your entire data set on site.
-SG then bacs this data up asynchronously to Amazon S3.
-GS volumes provide durable and inexpensive off-site backups that you can recover locally or on Amazon EC2.
+	  - Stored Volumes
+	    - Entire data is stored in on site (on prime) and SG then backups this data up asynchronously to Amazon S3 (as EBS snapshot).
+		- GS volumes provide durable and inexpensive off-site backups that you can recover locally or on Amazon EC2.
+		- 1 GB to 16 GB
-  - Gateway Cached Volumes - Only your most frequently accessed data is stored.
-Your entire data set is stored in S3.
-You don't have to go out and buy large SAN arrays for your office/data center, so you can get significant cost savings.
-If you lose internet connectivity however, you will not be able to access all of your data.
+	  - Cached Volumes
+	    - Only your most frequently accessed data is stored in on prime and Your entire data set is stored in S3 (as EBS snapshot).
+		- You don't have to go out and buy large SAN arrays for your office/data center, so you can get significant cost savings.
+		- If you lose internet connectivity however, you will not be able to access all of your data.
+		- 1 GB to 32 GB
+  - Tape Gateway (VTL)
+    - Used for backup
-  - Gateway Virtual Tape Libraries (VTL) - Limitless collection or VT.
+    - Limitless collection or VT.
 Each VT can be stored in a VTL.
 If it is stored in Glacier, is it a VT Shelf.
-If you use products like NetBackup etc you can do away with this and just the VTL.
+	- If you use products like NetBackup etc you can do away with this and just the VTL.
 It will get rid of your physical tapes and create the virtual ones.
+	- supported by Netbackup, Backup Exec, Veeam

 # SnowBall
+- previously import/export disk (legacy)
+- can transfer your data (both import and export) in aws using amazon's high speed internal network avoiding internet
 - Snowball
+  - onBoard storage
+  - Petabyte-scale data transport solution
+  - 80 TB snowball in all regions
+  - tamper resistant enclosures
+  - 256 bit encryption
+  - Trusted platform module (TPM)
+  - once data transfer completed, aws does the erasure of snowball appliance
 - Snowball Edge
+  - onBoard storage and compute capabilities
+  - AZ in on prime (like)
+  - can ensure to continue run your applications even they are not able to access cloud. can collect transfer the data to aws later
+  - 100 TB data transfer device
 - SnowMobile
+  - Exabyte-scale data transport solution
+  - can transfer upto 100 PetaByte per snow mobile
+  - 45 foot long shipping container truck
+  - secure, fast and cost effective
 - Snowball can import to S3 and export from S3
+- if your data is in glacier then export to S3 and export using snowball

 # Dynamo DB
 - No SQL DB